Task Parameter Extrapolation via Learning Inverse Tasks from Forward Demonstrations: Introduction

 We explore the paradigm of joint learning as a mechanism for zero-shot extrapolation, specifically within the structured domain of \textbf{task inversion}.
-Many robotic skills naturally exist as forward-inverse pairs (e.g., pushing an object to a goal and pulling it back; assembling a mechanical component and disassembling it for repair).
-We observe that if a common representation of forward and inverse tasks is obtained, an inverse task for a novel environment configuration can be generalized only from a provided forward task for a similar environment configuration (e.g., learning to disassemble a component by observing its assembly).
-Following this main idea, we propose a novel joint learning framework that effectively transfers knowledge from a forward task to its inverse counterpart by learning a common representation for both.
-Specifically, excluding out-of-distribution action generation from our scope, we focus on inferring inverse executions that are similar to an observed set of sensorimotor demonstrations.
-For instance, a robot, which acquired pushing and pulling skills for a set of objects, can utilize our framework to infer how to pull a novel object after observing how the object is pushed.
-Our framework can effectively scale to a wide range of objects and tools that share complex, underlying manipulation strategies.
+Many robotic skills naturally exist as forward-inverse pairs.\serdardel{(e.g., pushing an object to a goal and pulling it back; assembling a mechanical component and disassembling it for repair).} \serdaradd{In many such pairs, a forward demonstration is more readily available than its inverse counterpart (e.g., a component is often observed being assembled before it is disassembled), motivating the acquisition of inverse skills without direct inverse supervision.} We observe that given a common representation of forward and inverse tasks, an inverse task for a novel environment configuration can be generalized from a provided forward task for a similar configuration (e.g., learning to disassemble a component by observing its assembly).
+Following this idea, we propose a novel joint learning framework that effectively transfers knowledge from a forward task to its inverse counterpart by learning a common representation for both.
+Specifically, excluding out-of-distribution generalization for action generation, we focus on inferring inverse executions whose sensorimotor (SM) patterns are similar to an observed set of SM demonstrations.
+For instance, a robot that acquired pushing and pulling skills for a set of objects, can utilize our framework to infer how to pull a novel object after observing how the object is pushed.